muppet9010/Factorio-Single-Train-Unit/README.md

 - The unit will be mined by the player as a whole and will be damaged/destroyed as a whole, with damage shared across all parts.
 - While the graphics look as one, there are actually 2 seperate locomotives and a wagon there.
 So you must fuel both locomotives seperately and select the right part of the Single Train Unit for giving orders, entering to drive it, etc.
 - UPS effecient as there is no continously running active code in the mod, so no ongoing CPU load added to the game.
+- The origional trains and wagons are unaffected by this mod.

 Graphics Work In Progress
 =================

-The graphics are a work in progress and there is a mod setting to turn them off and just use the vanilla game's cargo wagon and fluid tanker graphics.
+The graphics are a work in progress and there is a mod setting to turn them on.
+By default the vanilla game's cargo wagon and fluid tanker graphics are used.
-At present the cargo wagon has graphics when stopped at a station and for some of the rotations, at other tiems its graphics will change to a vanilla locomotive.
+At present the cargo wagon has WIP graphics when stopped at a station and for some of the rotations, at other items its graphics will change to a vanilla locomotive.
 The fluid wagon has no custom graphics yet.
 The train wheels may show as doubled up.

 If you can help with the graphics please see: https://forums.factorio.com/viewtopic.php?f=15&t=89145